هذه الترجمة لم تكتمل. رجاءً ساعد بترجمة هذه المقالة من الإنجليزية.

 chromemanifest property to add minimal navigation controls.

 - Navigation elements, such as buttons and links, must be easy to click or tap.

 We hope we never have to use it, but we do reserve the right to remove ("blocklist") any published app that is later found to violate any security, privacy, or content requirements, or apps that seriously degrade system or network performance.
 Developers will be informed of the situation before an app is blocklisted, will be assumed to be a good citizen unless we have specific evidence otherwise, and will receive full assistance from the app review team to communicate what's going on and get the problem resolved.
 Specific examples of situations where blocklisting is warranted include:

-- Changing content from Puppy Pictures v1.0 to Brutal Violence v1.0 (without updating the content rating, when this feature is implemented)
+- Changing content from Puppy Pictures v1.0 to Brutal Violence v1.0 (without updating the content rating)

 - Severe misbehavior of app for a large percentage of users — degrading phone performance, causing reboots, causing user data loss, etc. where users can't tell that it's because of the app and where it isn't solved by rebooting the device.

 - An app being used for attacks on the network, such as a distributed denial of service (DDOS).

 The following resources provide more information on the review process and app reviewers: